Boomer TV Trivia: The Streets of San Francisco

 Q2.
 When Michael Douglas, who played Assistant Inspector Steve Keller left The Streets of San Francisco after the first episode of the final season, who was the new actor that was brought on to play the character of Inspector Dan Robbins?

-Karl Malden was 60 years old when The Streets of San Francisco started in 1972, with 45 movies already under his belt - including 1951's A Streetcar Named Desire, for which he won an Academy Award as Best Support Actor.
+Karl Malden was 60 years old when The Streets of San Francisco started in 1972, with 45 movies already under his belt – including 1951’s A Streetcar Named Desire, for which he won an Academy Award as Best Supporting Actor.
+Despite his extensive experience on stage and in films, he initially struggled with the demands of a weekly television series.

-When The Streets of San Francisco ended, Karl Malden was a senior citizen.
-As a senior actor, he went on to star in 2 television mini-series and 15 more movies, ending with his last film in 2003 when he was 90 years old - Broadway: The Golden Age, by the Legends Who Were There. karl malden, michael douglas, american actors, the streets of san francisco 1972, 1970s tv series, police tv shows
+When The Streets of San Francisco ended in 1977, Karl Malden was a senior citizen.
+Malden went on to star in 2 television mini-series and 15 more movies, ending with his last film in 2003 when he was 90 years old – Broadway: The Golden Age, by the Legends Who Were There.

-Years later, 92-year-old senior citizen Karl Malden accepted an Award from the Eugene O'Neill Theater Center in 2004, from former co-star Michael Douglas and actor Kirk Douglas (Michael's father and Karl's friend).
+More than two decades after The Streets of San Francisco went off the air, 92-year-old Karl Malden accepted an Award from the Eugene O’Neill Theater Center in 2004, from former co-star Michael Douglas and actor Kirk Douglas (Michael’s father and Karl’s friend).
 That same year, Karl Malden and his wife Mona were present at a tribute to his former Streets of San Francisco co-star Michael Douglas (below).
-In his acceptance speech, Douglas praised Malden's examples and thanked him for his mentorship.
+In his acceptance speech, Michael Douglas praised Malden’s example and thanked him for his mentorship.

 A1.
 Both David Soul and Paul-Michael Glaser made several appearances on The Streets of San Francisco before starring in Starsky and Hutch as police officers.

 A2.
-Richard Hatch had appeared on Broadway in the 60's and in the early 70's starred on the daytime soap All My Children as Philip Brent, before landing the role of Inspector Dan Robbins in 1976.
+Richard Hatch had appeared on Broadway in the 60’s, and in the early 70’s starred on the daytime soap All My Children as Philip Brent, before landing the role of Inspector Dan Robbins on The Streets of San Francisco in 1976.

 *Images are public domain or Creative Commons licensed & sourced via Wikimedia Commons, Vimeo, or Flickr, unless otherwise noted*